Computer-Engineering-NAIT/STM32/README.md

 These libraries are under active maintenance, and may change without notice.

 OCT 09 2024 - Major fix to I2C Library, added VEML7700 library

+FEB 07 2025 - Updates to many libraries to create demos.
+I2C lib updated to include 'unstick' code for interrupted bus.